Relintai/pandemonium_engine_docs/03_usage/02_2d/06_2d_meshes.md

 In 3D, meshes are used to display the world.
 In 2D, they are rare as images are used more often.
 Pandemonium's 2D engine is a pure two-dimensional engine, so it can't really display 3D meshes directly (although it can be done via `Viewport` and `ViewportTexture`).

-See also:
- If you are interested in displaying 3D meshes on a 2D viewport, see the `doc_viewport_as_texture` tutorial.

 2D meshes are meshes that contain two-dimensional geometry (Z can be omitted or ignored) instead of 3D.
 You can experiment creating them yourself using `SurfaceTool` from code and displaying them in a `MeshInstance2D` node.